 Use: Labeled Indications

-Adjunctive treatment of tuberculosis used in combination with other antitubercular agents
+Tuberculosis: Treatment of tuberculosis in combination with other antitubercular agents.

 Hypersensitivity to aminosalicylic acid or any component of the formulation; severe renal impairment

 Tuberculosis, drug resistant (alternative agent): Note: Expert consultation for optimal regimen and duration of treatment is advised.

 Oral: 4 g two to three times daily as part of an appropriate combination regimen (ATS/CDC/ERS/IDSA [Nahid 2019]).

 Children ≤40 kg and Adolescents <15 years: Oral: 200 to 300 mg/kg/day (usually 100 mg/kg/dose 2 to 3 times daily).
 Note: Use in combination with other antituberculous agents (Nahid 2016).

 Children >40 kg and Adolescents ≥15 years: Refer to adult dosing.